Koha-Community/kohadocs/source/patrons.rst

    -  Sort 1 and 2 are used for statistical purposes within your library

-   -  'Check for previous checkouts' is used to set the patron's personal preference regarding checking their circulation history before checking out an item, letting them know if they have already borrowed this item.
-This overrides the setting of the :ref:`patron category <adding-a-patron-category>` and of the :ref:`CheckPrevCheckout` system preference.
+   -  'Check for previous checkouts' is used to set the patron's personal preference regarding checking their circulation history to see if they have borrowed this item in the past.
+This overrides the setting of the :ref:`patron category
+      <adding-a-patron-category>` and of the :ref:`CheckPrevCheckout` system preference.

 -  Next, the library set-up section includes additional library settings